Career · one of five documents ResumeFull CVPortfolioLetterDossier

 How to read this index

 A working index of writing and analysis samples, plus the engineering work that makes up the flagship line.
 Every claim links to a public artifact you can open: a crate, a marketplace listing, a repo, a release, or a live page.
-Maturity is stated plainly (shipped, release candidate, active), never inflated.
+Maturity is stated plainly as beta, current tagged release, versioned public package, or source version, never inflated.

 Material that could not be made public-safe was left out on purpose.
 See What is not here at the end.